2015–16 S.L. Benfica season: August-October

+November-January

 In November, Benfica beat Galatasaray 2–1 at home in the Champions League, defeated Boavista 2–0 at home, drew 2–2 with Astana away in the Champions League, and won 2–0 away over Braga.
 The most notable result came in the fourth round of the Taça de Portugal, when Benfica visited Estádio José Alvalade and lost 2–1 after extra time.
 Benfica ended the month out of the Taça de Portugal and seven points behind Sporting.

 In December, Benfica won 3–0 at home against Académica, lost 2–1 at home to Atlético Madrid in the Champions League, won 4–2 at home against Vitória de Setúbal, drew 0–0 away with União da Madeira (a match originally scheduled for 4 October, but postponed), defeated Rio Ave 3–1 at home, and beat Nacional 1–0 in the Taça da Liga, finishing the year five points behind Sporting.

 The new year started with a successful run: a 1–0 away win over Vitória de Guimarães, followed by a 6–0 away win over Marítimo, a 4–1 away win over Nacional, a 2–1 away win over Estoril, a 1–0 away win over Oriental in the Taça da Liga, a 3–1 home win over Arouca, a 6–1 away win over Moreirense in the Taça da Liga, and a 4–1 away league win over Moreirense, reducing Sporting’s lead to two points and qualifying for the Taça da Liga semi-finals.

+February-March

 Benfica continued their winning streak in February with a 5–0 away victory over Belenenses, followed by a 2–1 home loss to Porto, which ended an eleven-match winning run.
 The team responded with a 1–0 home win over Zenit in the Champions League round of 16 first leg, followed by a 3–1 away win over Paços de Ferreira and a 2–0 home win over União da Madeira, finishing the month one point behind Sporting.

 March began with a decisive league match against Sporting.
 Benfica entered the game after three consecutive defeats, two of which cost them trophies, and Sporting were considered favourites due to home advantage.
 However, Benfica won 1–0 with a goal from Kostas Mitroglou in the 20th minute, climbing to first place for the first time that season.
 Following this victory, Benfica defeated Zenit 2–1 away to qualify for the Champions League quarter-finals, beat Tondela 4–1 at home, overcame Boavista 1–0 away with an injury-time goal from Jonas, and won 5–1 at home against Braga.